 \subsection{Non-parametric targeting with baseline predictions as a feature}

-As an alternative to the parametric model in \autoref{eqn:logit} make a functional-form assumption about the relationship of treatment effects to baseline predictions.
+The parametric models of \autoref{eqn:logit} make a functional-form assumption about the relationship of treatment effects to baseline predictions.
 Even if treatment effects can be expressed well in term of this baseline probability of filing by the priority deadline, specific functional forms can be restrictive.
 As an alternative, we now model treatment effects as a non-parametric function of the predicted baseline.
 The performance of a policy that estimates treatment effects using a strongly regularized causal forest from predicted baseline probabilities is plotted as the ``CATE from Baseline'' method in \autoref{fig:policy_V2}, where it is shown to obtain performance slightly worse than and on par with the simple logit, respectively, and substantially outperforms the direct non-parametric estimate of treatment effects.
-In general, we would expect this method to do well whenever treatment effects mainly vary with the baseline, and a simple relationship of treatment effects to baseline may not be sufficient to express them, but treatment effects themselves may be hard to estimate.
+In general, we would expect this method to do well whenever treatment effects mainly vary with the baseline and a simple relationship of treatment effects to baseline may not be sufficient to express them, but treatment effects themselves may be hard to estimate.

-In order to visualize this strategy, \autoref{fig:catemodel} plots estimated treatment effects against baseline predictions of filing for the 2017 data with early covariates, presenting data from a single fold.
+To visualize this strategy, \autoref{fig:catemodel} plots estimated treatment effects against baseline predictions of filing for the 2017 data with early covariates, presenting data from a single fold.
 The non-parametric treatment-effect estimates themselves only vary moderately, while the models that explicitly leverage baseline predictions are able to capture additional variation.
 Among them, the hybrid logit model has additional spread in treatment effect estimates for the same baseline level, but also shows a clear overall curved relationship similar to that of the simple logit.

-Modeling treatment effects directly as a function of the predicted baseline is only one way in which we can use baseline predictions.
+Modeling treatment effects directly as a function of the predicted baseline is only one way to use baseline predictions.
 In principle, we could obtain additional targeting models by combining baseline predictions with additional features, such as predicted enrollment, quartiles of estimated treatment effects, or some of the original covariates. \autoref{fig:policy_V3} in the appendix presents such additional specifications.
 However, the simple logit model introduced above generally performs at least comparably to those more complicated alternatives.
 We also note that it improves over a simple parametric logit model based on a few selected covariates.